SonahtQ/FinalSkipList/API.md

 ### `insert(value, score, [fromTail])`
 `average O(log(N))`

 Inserts a new `value` with a given `score`.
-Duplicate scores and values are allowed.
+Duplicated scores and values are allowed.

 When `fromTail` (default: false) is set to `true`, then inserting process proceeds from tail instead from head of skiplist.
 It'll be slightly faster when You are sure that with provided `score` it should land somewhere in second half of skiplist.